 We all want to reduce our expenses.
-However, saving money by working with the cheaper service provider may be a very expensive way to save money.
-Thoughtful, intelligent home and business owners consider a wide range of issues when selecting a service provider.
-This article provides some guidance on selecting a professional contractor and saving money in the process.
+However, saving money by working with the cheaper service provider can be an expensive way to save money.
+Thoughtful, intelligent people consider a wide range of “purchase factors” when selecting a service provider.
+This article provides guidance about saving money in the process.
+It begins with an important case study.

 An Interesting Case Study